top of page

 Ecological Regions of Kentucky

-Some of these regions can be further divided into sub-regions.
-For instance, the Bluegrass contains the Inner Bluegrass, the Outer Bluegrass, and The Knobs, while the Appalachian Plateaus contain the Cumberland Mountains.
+Some of these regions even contain sub-regions.
+For instance, the Bluegrass Region includes the Inner Bluegrass, Outer Bluegrass, and The Knobs.

 1. Bluegrass Region

-The Bluegrass Region is located in north-central Kentucky and contains cities like Louisville, Lexington, and Covington.
-Its name comes from a European grass species that was introduced to Kentucky.
+The Bluegrass Region is in north-central Kentucky and contains cities like Louisville, Lexington, and Covington.
+Its name comes from a European grass species introduced to the state.

-The area is known for its fertile soils, which are enriched with minerals from the abundance of limestone found in the area.
-This limestone also tends to result in a basic soil pH in parts of the region, making it ideal for certain plants.
+The region is known for its fertile soils, enriched with minerals from the abundance of limestone found in the area.
+This limestone commonly results in a basic soil pH, making it ideal for specific plants.

 Historically, the Bluegrass was an open-savanna ecosystem with large trees scattered over an understory of grassland.
-After pioneers arrived, almost every acre in the region was converted to farm land, erasing the natural landscape.
+However, after the pioneers arrived, almost every acre in the region was converted to farmland, erasing the natural landscape.

-Some notable plants native to the Bluegrass region are New England Aster (Aster novae-angilae), Running Buffalo Clover (Trifolium stoloniferum), Bur Oak (Quercus macrocarpa), Kentucky Coffeetree (Gymnocladus dioicus), and Blue Ash (Fraxinus quadrangulata).
+Some notable plants found in the Bluegrass Region are New England Aster (Symphyotrichum novae-angliae), Purple Giant Hyssop (Agastache scrophulariifolia), Canada Wild Rye (Elymus canadensis), Bur Oak (Quercus macrocarpa), and Blue Ash (Fraxinus quadrangulata).

-The Bluegrass region can be broken down into three sub-regions: the Inner Bluegrass, the Outer Bluegrass, and The Knobs, which we'll cover before getting into the next major region.
+The Bluegrass Region contains three sub-regions: the Inner Bluegrass, the Outer Bluegrass, and The Knobs, which we'll look at before covering the next major region.

 Inner Bluegrass